 - Letting the audience know what the topic is and why it is meaningful to you

 - Telling a story or giving some facts that will have an emotional impact

 - What the audience can do

 - Call to action

 3. Choose an Approach

 Much of this decision will be driven by your own personality and the subject matter.
 You will find it difficult to deliver a fiery speech if you are naturally an introverted and subdued personality.
 If you are speaking about a topic that is sensitive in nature, you may not be able to write a humorous speech.
 Learning how to write a good speech means selecting an effective approach based on your own personality, audience, and subject matter.

 4. Use Power Words

 What makes a good speech?
 The use of power words is what makes a speech compelling and inspirational.
-Power words are words that have an emotional impact and that make people want to take action.
+Power words are words that have an emotional impact, and that makes people want to take action.
 These are words such as force, strength, achieve, develop, tyranny, triumph, bravery, brazen, wonderful, thief, jail, and privacy.
-There are many internet resources that contain lists of power words, and the emotions that they evoke.
-Keep one of these lists handy as you write your speech and it is sure to be inspiring.
+Many internet resources contain lists of power words and the emotions that they evoke.
+Keep one of these lists handy as you write your speech, and it is sure to be inspiring.
 It will also help you to keep your audience engaged during your delivery.